grey-cat-1908/website/content/index.md

 # mrkrk

 I'm Viktor K., a student from Moscow, mainly focused on economics.
-I work with data, build things with code, and run experiments.
+I also work with data, build things with code, and run experiments.
 I take part in olympiads, events and other competitions.
 Sometimes I travel, take photos, or dump ideas.